nmwsharp/geometry-central/docs/docs/surface/algorithms/flip_geodesics.md

     **To use this approach, you must first set your 3D mesh geometry as the `posGeom` member.**

 Additionally, a collection of useful utility functions are provided (see `flip_geodesic.h` the complete listing).

+??? func "`#!cpp void FlipEdgeNetwork::rewind()`"

+    Undo any flips which have been performed, resetting the data structure to its initial state.

+    Note that you must set `FlipEdgeNetwork::supportRewinding = true` right after constructure (before doing any shortening) to be able to use `rewind()`.

 ??? func "`#!cpp bool FlipEdgeNetwork::edgeInPath(Edge e)`"